 Recent land subsidence has been a major concern in the western portion of the Chowchilla Subbasin.
 Approximately 1 to 2 feet of subsidence occurred between 1926 and 1970 in the western portion of Chowchilla Subbasin.
-Subsidence mapping using a combination of InSAR remote sensing data and data concentrated in areas of the Subbasin within the extent of the Corcoran Clay.
+Subsidence mapping using a combination of InSAR remote sensing data and data from surveys conducted by the United States Bureau of Reclamation (USBR) for the San Joaquin River Restoration Project indicate a maximum subsidence of almost seven feet occurred from 2007 to 2021 in the northwest part of the Chowchilla Subbasin between Eastside Bypass and the western basin boundary, which reflects a recent period of subsidence re-activation in the Subbasin.
+Maps for the two-year period between 2015 and 2017 show one to two feet of subsidence in a large portion of the western Subbasin.
+Since 2017, subsidence has continued in the western part of the Subbasin, although the greatest areas of subsidence since 2017 are focused in areas farther east and south than prior to 2017.
+Overall, the available historical subsidence maps for the three time periods indicate up to approximately nine feet of subsidence in some areas of western Chowchilla Subbasin since 1920.
+The subsidence has generally been concentrated in areas of the Subbasin within the extent of the Corcoran Clay.
 Recent subsidence mapping indicates smaller amounts of subsidence in the central to eastern portions of the Subbasin.